 In October 2023, the Company released an updated mineral resource estimate, which was effective October 2, 2023 (see Current Mineral Resource Estimate).
 Total indicated mineral resource was 11.21 million ounces AuEq (508.3 Mt with an average grade of 0.69 g/t AuEq) and total inferred mineral resource was 1.8 million ounces AuEq (80.5 Mt with an average grade of 0.69 g/t AuEq).
 Indicated mineral resources increased 126% in ounces and 187% in tonnes compared to the previous mineral resource estimate released in 2020.
-Over 99% of the mineral resources in the Indicated category are classified as amenable to "Open Pit" from zones Z87, J, X22 and Southwest, which will form the basis of the Feasibility Study anticipated for completion in early 2024.
+Over 99% of the mineral resources in the Indicated category are classified as amenable to "Open Pit" from zones Z87, J, X22 and Southwest, which formed the basis of the Feasibility Study released subsequent to the end of the quarter (please see "Feasibility Study" later in this report).